Azure/azure-powershell/src/Storage/docs/latest-2019-04-30/New-AzStorageAccountManagementPolicy.md

 ### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+#### INPUTOBJECT <IStorageIdentity>: Identity Parameter
+  - `[AccountName <String>]`: The name of the storage account within the specified resource group.
+Storage account names must be between 3 and 24 characters in length and use numbers and lower-case letters only.
+  - `[BlobServicesName <String>]`: The name of the blob Service within the specified storage account.
+Blob Service Name must be 'default'
+  - `[ContainerName <String>]`: The name of the blob container within the specified storage account.
+Blob container names must be between 3 and 63 characters in length and use numbers, lower-case letters and dash (-) only.
+Every dash (-) character must be immediately preceded and followed by a letter or number.
+  - `[FileServicesName <String>]`: The name of the file Service within the specified storage account.
+File Service Name must be "default"
+  - `[Id <String>]`: Resource identity path
+  - `[ImmutabilityPolicyName <String>]`: The name of the blob container immutabilityPolicy within the specified storage account.
+ImmutabilityPolicy Name must be 'default'
+  - `[Location <String>]`: The location of the Azure Storage resource.
+  - `[ManagementPolicyName <ManagementPolicyName?>]`: The name of the Storage Account Management Policy.
+It should always be 'default'
+  - `[ResourceGroupName <String>]`: The name of the resource group within the user's subscription.
+The name is case insensitive.
+  - `[ShareName <String>]`: The name of the file share within the specified storage account.
+File share names must be between 3 and 63 characters in length and use numbers, lower-case letters and dash (-) only.
+Every dash (-) character must be immediately preceded and followed by a letter or number.
+  - `[SubscriptionId <String>]`: The ID of the target subscription.

 #### POLICYRULE <IManagementPolicyRule[]>: The Storage Account ManagementPolicies Rules.
 See more details in: https://docs.microsoft.com/en-us/azure/storage/common/storage-lifecycle-managment-concepts.
-  - `DeleteDaysAfterCreationGreaterThan <Int32>`: Integer value indicating the age in days after creation
+  - `DeleteDaysAfterCreationGreaterThan <Single>`: Value indicating the age in days after creation
-  - `DeleteDaysAfterModificationGreaterThan <Int32>`: Integer value indicating the age in days after last modification
+  - `DeleteDaysAfterModificationGreaterThan <Single>`: Value indicating the age in days after last modification
   - `FilterBlobType <String[]>`: An array of predefined enum values.
 Only blockBlob is supported.
   - `Name <String>`: A rule name can contain any combination of alpha numeric characters.
 Rule name is case-sensitive.
 It must be unique within a policy.
-  - `TierToArchiveDaysAfterModificationGreaterThan <Int32>`: Integer value indicating the age in days after last modification
+  - `TierToArchiveDaysAfterModificationGreaterThan <Single>`: Value indicating the age in days after last modification
-  - `TierToCoolDaysAfterModificationGreaterThan <Int32>`: Integer value indicating the age in days after last modification
+  - `TierToCoolDaysAfterModificationGreaterThan <Single>`: Value indicating the age in days after last modification
   - `[Enabled <Boolean?>]`: Rule is enabled if set to true.
   - `[FilterPrefixMatch <String[]>]`: An array of strings for prefixes to be match.

 #### PROPERTY <IManagementPolicy>: The Get Storage Account ManagementPolicies operation response.
   - `PolicyRule <IManagementPolicyRule[]>`: The Storage Account ManagementPolicies Rules.
 See more details in: https://docs.microsoft.com/en-us/azure/storage/common/storage-lifecycle-managment-concepts.
-    - `DeleteDaysAfterCreationGreaterThan <Int32>`: Integer value indicating the age in days after creation
+    - `DeleteDaysAfterCreationGreaterThan <Single>`: Value indicating the age in days after creation
-    - `DeleteDaysAfterModificationGreaterThan <Int32>`: Integer value indicating the age in days after last modification
+    - `DeleteDaysAfterModificationGreaterThan <Single>`: Value indicating the age in days after last modification
     - `FilterBlobType <String[]>`: An array of predefined enum values.
 Only blockBlob is supported.
     - `Name <String>`: A rule name can contain any combination of alpha numeric characters.
 Rule name is case-sensitive.
 It must be unique within a policy.
-    - `TierToArchiveDaysAfterModificationGreaterThan <Int32>`: Integer value indicating the age in days after last modification
+    - `TierToArchiveDaysAfterModificationGreaterThan <Single>`: Value indicating the age in days after last modification
-    - `TierToCoolDaysAfterModificationGreaterThan <Int32>`: Integer value indicating the age in days after last modification
+    - `TierToCoolDaysAfterModificationGreaterThan <Single>`: Value indicating the age in days after last modification
     - `[Enabled <Boolean?>]`: Rule is enabled if set to true.
     - `[FilterPrefixMatch <String[]>]`: An array of strings for prefixes to be match.